preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 • Why visit in June?
 For the greatest wildlife experience you’ll ever have.

 It’s impossible to describe the sensation of seeing animals in the wild.
 Hence why a safari is such a bucket-list experience for nature lovers.
-In June, when dry season clears misty skies and brings the jungle into clarity, Uganda’s mountain gorillas are the stars.
+In June, when the dry season clears misty skies and brings the jungle into clarity, Uganda’s mountain gorillas are the stars.

-More than half of these gentle but powerful animals live in Uganda.
-Specifically around the Bwindi Impenetrable National Park, making it the best region to track them.
-You’ll need to book a tour well in advance – June is peak season and places are limited to keep tourism impact to a minimum.
+More than half of these gentle but powerful animals live in Uganda specifically around the Bwindi Impenetrable National Park, making it the best region to track them.
+You’ll need to book a tour well in advance – June is peak season, and places are limited to keep tourism impact to a minimum.

 Data-backed picks from KAYAK